pirsch-analytics/docs/docs/api-sdks/api.md

 ### Getting an Import Job

-This endpoint returns the import job, if any, for the specified domain.
+These endpoints returns the import job, if any, for the specified domain, no matter if they are for Google Analytics, Plausible, or Fathom.

+`GET /api/v1/import?domain_id=A5kgYzK14m`
 `GET /api/v1/google/import/job?domain_id=A5kgYzK14m`

 ::: details EXAMPLE RESPONSE